TarhunchiKKK/grinch-js/README.md

 All tests declared in the root of the parallel test will be executed in parallel.

+If one of the tests fails, the other tests will continue to run.

 ```typescript
 // ...
 test.parallel("Test title", ({ test }) => {